josepotal/react-first-steps/README.md

-First step in using react
+# First step in using react

-We need:
-- node
-- react dev tools in chrome
-- babel in sublime text.
-JSX to JS compiler
--
+Application folling the tutorial of Wes Bos - React for beginners